morgenman/Computer-Science/Theory of Computation/Turing Machine.md

 ---

-Nondeterministic FA as a turing machine
+## Nondeterministic FA as a turing machine

 L = {0$^{k}$| k is a composite number (non prime)}

 1. pick 2 numbers n1 and n2 such that 2 < n1 ... n2 ... < k
-2. write n1 number of 0's an
+2. write n1 number of 0's and n2 number of 1's to TM tape
+3. check if n1 * n2 = k; if yes accept; else reject

+How do we do multiplication on a Turing Machine?

+at some point we have n1 = 3 and n2 = 5

+k number of 0s ; # ; n1 (000) # n2 (11111) #
+mark first 0 as b;